steadylearner/cargo-publish-example/README.md

 #### What left

-* cargo fmt, cargo clippy etc with some script files before publish?
+* [cargo fmt](https://github.com/rust-lang/rustfmt), [cargo clippy](https://github.com/rust-lang/rust-clippy) etc with some script files before publish?
 Include some commands to help the development.
-* Include Travis CI.(How to use cargo install cargo-expand in it to use macrotest?)
+Include Travis CI.(How to use cargo install cargo-expand in it to use macrotest or exclude expand/ and pass/?)

-* documentation style //! at lib.rs similar to README.md
-* /// and unit tests at each files in src/
+* documentation style //! at lib.rs similar to README.md. /// and unit tests at each files in src/

 * Test it with real crate name and code instead.